The Peel Art Gallery

 Going...
 Going...
 Going...
 Nowhere!

 So a familiar piece turned up in Heffel’s March 2017 on line auction.
-And predictably, it received no bids.
+And sadly, it received no bids.
 It is a great piece of history, radically unique even to this day and a beautiful old painting.
-And so, no bids.
+But still, no bids.

-This White Line Painting from 1965 being cast at the claws of today’s sightless carrion was originally displayed back in the last century by none other than Dorothy Cameron.
+This White Line Painting of 1965 was first displayed back in the last century by none other than Dorothy Cameron.

 It is called number 9 and it appears ninth in a column of the Exhibition Catalogue of the show that Cameron traveled to the New Brunswick Museum and the Winnipeg Art Gallery in 1965.
-Notably, the exhibition hung in a commercial gallery in Toronto and in public galleries elsewhere.
+Interestingly, the exhibition hung in a commercial gallery in Toronto and in public galleries in the other two cities.

 Here, above and below are some of the 2 foot by 2 foot paintings as they hung in the Dorothy Cameron Gallery in Toronto.

 There’s a couple more familiar squares here too: the two grids.
-One sold foolishly at auction a while back for only $10,000 and the other is shown below selling a couple of years later at the Moore Gallery in 2011 for $40,000.
-And those are just 2-by-2’s!
-This current piece is a 2-by-3.
-The Wallace Galleries in Calgary just sold a 1960 2-by-4 in October ’16 for $71,000.
+One sold badly at auction a while back for only $10,000 and the other is shown below selling a couple of years later at the Moore Gallery in 2011 for $40,000.
+And those are just 2-by-2’s while this current piece is a 2-by-3.
+The Wallace Galleries in Calgary just sold (in 2016) a 1960 2-by-4 for $71,000.